 How to Apply for Financial Aid

-There are two forms you need to become familiar with, the FAFSA and the PROFILE.
+There are two forms you need to become familiar with, the FAFSA and the CSS Profile.
 Check with the financial aid office at each school you are considering to see which forms you'll need to complete.

 The Free Application for Federal Student Aid (FAFSA)

 The FAFSA is the standard form required to receive any financial assistance from the U.S. government.
-Pell Grants, Federal Work Study, Stafford, Perkins and PLUS loans all require a finished FAFSA.
+Pell Grants, Federal Work Study, Stafford, Perkins and PLUS loans all require a you to submit the FAFSA.

 The Department of Education will examine your basic financial information (household income, family size, the number of children in school, the age of the older parent, etc.) to determine the amount of support to which you're entitled.
 The federal processor reviews this information and returns an amount called Expected Family Contribution (EFC), or the out-of-pocket expense of which your family is expected to contribute.

 Applying for federal student aid is free.
-The FAFSA is usually available from financial aid offices after November 1.
-Apply as soon as possible after January 1 of the year you plan to attend school.
+The FAFSA became available on October 1.
+Apply as soon possible in your senior year.
 Some schools set deadlines as early as March for certain types of funds (for which you will not be eligible until after you complete the FAFSA).

 The Basics for Completing the FAFSA

 FAFSA highly recommends you fill out the form online at fafsa.ed.gov.
 You will be automatically prompted with a list of grants and applications, and the process will be smoother, as resources and answers to your questions will be in one spot.

 You should fill out the FAFSA each and every year you are in college, one form for both federal and state aid.